gildor2/UEViewer/readme.txt

 - fixed bug in UE3 package decompression code

 23.01.2009
-- implemented loading of texture mips from xpr files (for Unreal Championship)
+- implemented loading of texture mips from xpr files (for Unreal Championship 2)

 18.01.2009
 - implemented support for Unreal Championship 2 skeletal models